jcalebbush/GettingAndCleaningData_CourseProject/README.md

 ##Step4: We add rows containg the activity value and subject to the x_test_train data
 We assign column names to the y_test, y_train, sub_test, sub_train then using the cbind() and rbind() functions add these new columns to the x_test_train data set to create the table called sub_act_x.

+##Step5: We then filter out only the columns containgin the subject, activity, and column names that include the substring "mean()" or "std()".
+I realize there are other columns that contain the word "mean", however, I took liberty in excluding those columns as they did not follow with the "()".
+They could have just as easily been included but were not due to the diffent naming convention.
+To filter on the relevant columns, I used the grepl() function within the column index of the sub_act_x table.

+##

+##